iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 2. Navigating Links in the Page using  RouterLink in the angular
 3. navigate Between Pages using router programmatically in Typescript
 4. Passing and Fetching Parameter to Routes using ActivatedRoute snapshot in Angular
+5. Fetch Route Parameters Reactively using Params Subscrible with Activated Route in Angular